-What isn’t a challenge is getting to Yosemite, and you can fly into the Fresno Yosemite International Airport (FAT) from most major US cities.
-Once you’re on the ground, you can pick up a rental car or take public transportation to the park.
+Getting to Yosemite isn’t a challenge, and you can fly into the Fresno Yosemite International Airport (FAT) from most major US cities.
+Once on the ground, you can pick up a rental car or take public transportation to the park.
 Guided day trips from San Francisco are also popular.

 18. Zion National Park, Utah

 The Zion National Park is a must-see for anyone interested in hiking and scenery.
 The park boasts a number of iconic hiking routes, like the Angels Landing trail, which takes you to the top of a cliff with incredible views.